Advertising copywriter

 If an agency likes your 'book' they may offer you a work placement.
 Your book needs to be of a high quality and well presented, as some employers view this as being more important than qualifications.
 Agencies look for fresh ideas, so make sure your examples are innovative.

-You may be interested in taking part in the D&AD New Blood programme for new creatives.
+You may be interested in taking part in the D&AD New Blood Awards programme for new creatives.
 It's aimed at students and graduates under 24 and includes awards, an academy and festival with opportunities to show and validate your work and skills.

 Advertisement